temporalio/docker-compose/README.md

 Get started building Workflows with a [Go sample](https://github.com/temporalio/samples-go), [Java sample](https://github.com/temporalio/samples-java), or write your own using one of the [SDKs](https://docs.temporal.io/docs/sdks-introduction).

+> Note for running this `docker-compose` on M1 Apple Silicon: you may run into a `no matching manifest for linux/arm64/v8 in the manifest list entries` error.
+To resolve this, [specify the platform](https://stackoverflow.com/questions/65456814/docker-apple-silicon-m1-preview-mysql-no-matching-manifest-for-linux-arm64-v8) for the Cassandra container.

 ### Other configuration files

 The default configuration file (`docker-compose.yml`) uses a Cassandra database and exposes the Temporal gRPC Frontend on port 7233.